nikhilkalhan92/Project-2/README.md

 3. Select your Option - I checked that the icons are all the same size and display the correct colours when hovering over them.
 4. Player/Computer choices - I checked that the player button selected appears in the user choice and that the generated computer choice is displaying correctly.
 5. Made sure the X button takes you back to the homepage
+6. The game will you if you have beaten the computer or won, once one players get to two.

 #### Google Developer Tools ####